EFT, decoupling, Higgs boson mixing, and higher dimensional operators: Full theory vs EFT

 We investigate the departure of the truncated-EFT computation at dimension six from the full theory calculations and the role that the Higgs mixing plays in matching these two.
 The mixing can be expressed as a function of the trilinear coupling $\eta_S$ and the heavy cut-off scale $M_{\mathcal{S}}$, for allowed $\eta_S$ values, the decoupling can be quantified through the difference of the two theories.
 In Fig.~\ref{fig:eta_vs_M}, we show the lines for the constant mixing angles that allow a single $\eta_S$ value for each choice of the cut-off.
 We also impose the constraint from the perturbative unitarity that rules out a specific region in the $\eta_S-M_{\mathcal{S}}$ plane, in turn putting a lower-bound for the mixing for each value of the cut-off $M_{\mathcal{S}}$, that can be seen in Fig.~\ref{fig:costheta_vs_M}.

 Intuitively, adding higher and higher order terms in EFT expansion would take the EFT closer to the full theory.
 This concept is illustrated through the $\widehat{T}$ parameter in Fig.~\ref{fig:comparison_of_different_terms_deltaT}.
-Here, we consider three different types of contributions.
+Here, we consider two different types of contributions.
 Firstly, the leading order terms in the expansion, i.e., $d_6$ ones.
-Then, we add $d_8$ contributions and finally, the $(d_6)^2$ ones.
-In passing, we want to highlight that though the $d_8$ term adds positively to the difference between the full theory and EFT, the further addition of $(d_6)^2$, the equivalent of $d_8$ ones, allows us to capture the complete contribution at $\mathcal{O}(M_\mathcal{S}^{-4})$.
+Then, we add $d_8$ contributions including the $(d_6)^2$ ones.
+In passing, we want to highlight that though the $d_8$ term adds positively to the difference between the full theory and EFT, the further addition of $(d_6)^2$, the equivalent of $d_8$ ones, allows us to capture the complete contribution at $d_8$.
+We note that the correction to $\Delta \widehat{T}$ and $\Delta \widehat{S}$ due to the dimension eight inclusion is of the order of the deviations.
+Thus, dimension eight interactions may be crucial to bringing EFT predictions close to the full theory for given measured constraints.
+It is important to highlight here that incorporating the $\Delta_\text{NLO}$ contribution leads to a $7.5\%$ deviation between $m_S$ and $M_\mathcal{S}$ at $700$ GeV.
+This is the highest deviation achievable when accounting for $\Delta_{\text{NLO}}$ within the parameter range of our choice.
+At 1 TeV and 5 TeV, we observe deviations of only $3.2\%$ and $0.1\%$, respectively.
 Ultimately, it reflects that going to higher order in EFT expansion reduces the gap between full theory and EFT, especially for a relatively large mixing.
 We perform similar analyses for $\widehat{S}$ parameter in Fig.~\ref{fig:comparison_of_different_terms_deltaS}.
 We draw a similar conclusion as the previous one, and that makes our conclusion more generic.